byui-cse/itm300-course/source/module-07/project-lab.md

 !!! key "Previous Labs"

     If you are unable to login, please go back and complete [Lab 3]({{URLROOT}}/module-03/project-lab.html).
-Lab 7 requires you to be able to login to the app.
+This lab requires you to be able to login to the app.

 ## Create a new API Gateway resource